Plastic (FDM) Printing

 Plastic (FDM) Printing is not only a different material, but also a different process to Resin Printing.
 FDM printing has a lower surface quality compared to resin, as while both methods are printed layer ontop of layer, FDM uses thicker layers drawn out like a pencil, compared to resin which has thinner layers projected onto a model.

-The material we use in FDM printing is PLA, which results in a lighter model (by size) compared to reisn and is more durable than standard resin.
+The material we use in FDM printing is PLA, which results in a lighter model (by size) compared to resin and is more durable than standard resin.

 Its also much cheaper, so while the surface quality isnt as good as resin, its ideal for large scenery pieces, but thats not to say it can't be used for small D&D characters!